barsoom/banktools-de/README.md

 ## Update BLZ data

 Bundesbank provide a mapping from BLZ to bank name that is updated regularly.
-Updates appear to ship for periods of 3 months (e.g. 2013-09-09 - 2013-12-08), provided the month before a period starts.
+Updates appear to ship for periods of 3 months (e.g. 2013-09-09 - 2013-12-08) and to be made available the month prior.

 As a gem maintainer: